Huvadhu Atoll

-The traditional seat of power in the Huvadhu was Thinadhoo up until the division, after which Thinadhoo remained the Capital of South Huvadhu Atoll, and Villingili was instated as the capital of North Huvadhu Atoll.
+The traditional seat of power in the Huvadhu was Thinadhoo until the division, after which Thinadhoo remained the Capital of South Huvadhu Atoll, and Villingili was instated as the capital of North Huvadhu Atoll.

 The master carpenters of the iconic Male' Hukuru Miskiy were from Huvadu, Kondey island.
 They were Ali Maavadi Kaleyfaanu and Mahmud Maavadi Kaleyfaanu.

 The best quality mats of the Maldives are woven in this atoll, in the island of Gaddū.
 The local grass 'hau' is dyed in two colors, black and yellow.

+Guinness World Record

+Huvadhu Atoll, located in the Maldives within the Indian Ocean, spans approximately 2,900 square kilometers (1,120 square miles) and encompasses around 255 islands within its confines.
+It holds the Guinness World Record for the atoll with the most number of islands in the World.